MatthewMTravers/LocationBasedReminders/README.md

 - When adding users and trying to log them ('READ'), search for "=>" this will show the pairs added to the collection
 - It also takes a few seconds to load in the console after you click 'Create'

+API KEY (maps):
+- You need to make sure you create a variable in your secrets.properties to hold the API key so it doesn't get published to github